Our Top Picks for Home Solar Backup

 • smartest battery on the list

-• longest warranty (with extension)
+• longest warranty

 • integrates with home and solar system